Maersk Air: The challenges of the 80s

-Starting in 1981 Maersk Air started flying a Bell 212 under contract with the Cabinet of the Faroe Islands.
+From 1981 Maersk Air started flying a Bell 212 under contract with the Cabinet of the Faroe Islands.
 By then the helicopter fleet had reached five Bell 212s.
-From 1983 the petroleum activity increased and two larger Eurocopter AS332 Super Pumas.
+From 1983 the petroleum activity increased and two larger Eurocopter AS332 Super Pumas were in operation.

-Danair was reorganized from 27 September 1982.
-SAS's routes to Aalborg, Aarhus, and Rønne were taken into the Danair pool.
-Maersk on its side increased the number of departures on its services.
+From 27 September 1982 Danair 38%% subsidiary was reorganized.
+SAS's routes to Aalborg, Aarhus, and Rønne were transferred to the pooled airline.
+On its side Maersk increased the number of departures on its services.
 The goal was to improve profitability.
-And although the scheme did rise passenger numbers, it failed to improve Maersk Air's financial performance in the domestic market.
-Stauning was dropped from Maersk and Danair's scheduled from 1 January 1983.
-From 1988 Maersk Air saw competition on its scheduled service to the Faroes, through the establishment of Atlantic Airways.
+And although the scheme did increase passenger numbers, it failed to improve Maersk Air's financial performance in the domestic market.
+From 1 January 1983 Stauning was dropped from Maersk and Danair's schedules.
+From 1988 Maersk Air saw competition on its scheduled service to the Faroes because of the establishment of the local Atlantic Airways.